MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-validate-identity.md

 The readiness checker validates:

-- Azure Active Directory (Azure AD) as an identity provider for Azure Stack Hub.
+- Azure AD as an identity provider for Azure Stack Hub.
-- The Azure AD account that you plan to use can sign in as a global administrator of your Azure Active Directory.
+- The Azure AD account that you plan to use can sign in as a global administrator of your Azure AD.

 Validation ensures your environment is ready for Azure Stack Hub to store information about users, applications, groups, and service principals from Azure Stack Hub in your Azure AD.